nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Categorise expenditures (e.g. food, transport etc) and sort by category

 **Budget Management**
-* Set a budget (monthly/weekly/daily)
+* Set a budget (monthly)
-* Remind users of how much budget they have left for that month/week/day
+* Remind users of how much budget they have left for that month
+* Edit the budget (monthly)
+* Display the budget for that month

 **Bill Tracker**
 * Remind users of payment due dates